lab-cosmo/torch-pme/CONTRIBUTING.rst

 Contributing
 ============
-🎉 First off, thanks for taking the time to contribute to metatrain! 🎉
+🎉 First off, thanks for taking the time to contribute to torch-pme! 🎉

 If you want to contribute but feel a bit lost, do not hesitate to contact us and ask your questions!
 We will happily mentor you through your first contributions.

 Area of contributions
 ---------------------
-The first and best way to contribute to metatrain is to use it and advertise it to other potential users.
+The first and best way to contribute to torch-pme is to use it and advertise it to other potential users.
 Other than that, you can help with:

 - documentation: correcting typos, making various documentation clearer;